benniehana111/Airfield-Analysis/README.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+We will use SQL to store the data.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
 Extra ML verbiage here.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will use Tableau to create the dashboard.